 In accordance with SCE's Energy Storage filing at FERC amending its WDAT, if the IC elects to receive ACDS, the IC, will be responsible for paying an As-Available Energy Charge Rate (\$/kWh) per month, which is based on the metered energy usage of the Generating Facility and associated Service Level.
-The Generating Facility is identified to have a Service Level 2.

-Please refer to Attachment K7 of the SCE WDAT, for information on the As-Available Energy Charge Rate applicable to the Generating Facility's BESS resource per its designated Service Level.
+Please refer to Attachment K of the SCE WDAT, for information on the As-Available Energy Charge Rate applicable to the Generating Facility's BESS resource per its designated Service Level.